 - Stays awake during car rides: Toddlers often fall asleep during car rides.
 If your toddler is awake and active during the car rides, you need not force them to sleep during the day, even during their usual napping time.

 - Feels irritated when forced to nap: If your toddler is ready to skip naps, their energy levels don’t seem to drop.
 But when you force them to take a nap, they may feel irritated.
-This resistance for napping indicates that they don’t require a napping time.
+This resistance for napping indicates that they don’t require napping time anymore.

 Signs The Toddler Needs Napping Time